CZBios/home-assistant.io/source/_components/ifttt.markdown

 Channel | Description
 ----- | -----
 [Manything](/components/ifttt.manything/) | Automates turning recording ON and OFF based on Home Assistant AWAY and HOME values.

+### {% linkable_title Sending events from IFTTT to Home Assistant - first example %}
+If you want to make your first example you could take following steps.
+Dont forget you have to have public IP.
+Maker channel service on IFTTT is no more, no its called Webhook.

+We will do simple first test, when we will manually call IFTTT applet with an even, and than IFTTT will call back in to the specific script, which we will create.

+### {% linkable_title Create first script %}
+We will use a Home assistant UI.
+Go to the sidebar and choose Settings -> Scripts.
+Click on bottom left icon and create **New script**.
+Name of the script is up to you.
+It doesnt matter in this case.

+In **Sequence** part choose action:call service, service:system_log.write.
+In the data field paste this:
+{% raw %}
+{
+  "message": "test ifttt IN"
+}
+{% endraw %}
+Hit Save.
+Now go to Configuration and locate file **scripts.yaml**.
+You should see your first script.
+{% raw %}
+'<SCRIPT ID>':
+  alias: myscriptname
+  sequence:
+  - data:
+      message: test ifttt IN
+    service: system_log.write
+{% endraw %}

+### {% linkable_title Create IFTTT applet with webhooks %}
+If **THIS** choose Webhooks and choose receive request.
+In the field "Event name" write "test in".
+This will be your event name, which you will call and thus initiate and action from HA to IFTTT and back to HA.

+than **THAT** choose Webhooks again.
+Now you need to put your URL.
+Use your own values.
+{% raw %}
+   http://<IP ADDRESS>:8123/api/services/script/<SCRIPT ID>?api_password=<PASS>
+{% endraw %}
+Choose method: POST, type: application/json and you can leave body empty.
+Finish the applet.

+### {% linkable_title Test it %}
+Now go back to your HA and click in sidebar on service.
+From dropdown menu choose service "ifttt:trigger" and put following json data
+{% raw %}
+   {"event": "test in"}
+{% endraw %}
+Now hit the button "Call service".

+If you did everything right you should be able in few seconds see in your system log message you configured in the script before.
+In this case "test ifttt IN".